Glasgow, United Kingdom – Few political issues have stirred the 21st century British state like immigration.

 Such a proposition, combined with the rise of the anti-EU and anti-immigration United Kingdom Independence Party (UKIP), has for many observers made immigration a politically charged issue with few to rival it.

 “I don‘t think the debate is a healthy one at the moment,“ Stephen Tall, editor of Liberal Democrat Voice, the leading independent website for British Liberal Democrat party supporters, told Al Jazeera.

-Immigration has helped fuel economic growth in London and it's probably [partially responsible] for the huge improvement in London schools over the last decade, making London one of the most successful educational capitals in the world.
+for the huge improvement in London schools over the last decade, making London one of the most successful educational capitals in the world.”]